Home Sellers Information

 For an in-depth consultation on home buying and today’s market place, please call us today.

 Is This the Right Time to Sell?

 Are you wondering if this is a good time to sell?
 In our area we’re seeing a market where home values have rebounded and are steadily climbing.
 If you market and price the home correctly, you may have multiple buyer offers coming through within days of a property going on the market.
 And, if you’re looking to upgrade, it’s more affordable than ever with low mortgage rates.
-(Interest rates are raising this last quarter of 2018)

 Are You Ready to Sell?